 How candidates submit data requests

-Clicking the link will bring the candidate to a Lever-hosted page where they can configure their preferences.
+Clicking the link will bring the candidate to the Lever-hosted page where they can configure their preferences.
 The candidate will be presented with options to submit the types of data requests listed above.

 When a candidate submits a data request, they will receive confirmation that their request has been submitted.
 The owner of the opportunity associated with the candidate in your LeverTRM environment will be notified via email as well as in Lever that a data request has been submitted.
 A banner will be appear on the candidate profile of any candidate that has a pending data request.
 Read on for instructions on how to resolve each type of data request.